PS50-Spring2018/Autovis/README.md

 In practice, two computers are needed, one for running the experiment (i.e. taking images using a built-in camera or an external webcam) and one for running the communication manager that detects the accumulation of image data and initiates the data analysis.

-### For taking images on the webcam, execute:
+### Computer 1: For taking images on the webcam, execute:

 `$ python MainExperiment.py`

 The user will input the path to the Dropbox directory, reaction ID, duration of webcam, and image-taking frequency.

-### For initiating the communication manager, execute:
+### Computer 2: For initiating the communication manager, execute:

 `$ python MainAnalysis.py`